nelsou/MMM-Jeedom/README.md

-# Magic Mirror 2 - JEEDOM Module v2
+# Magic Mirror 2 - JEEDOM Module v2 (with touchscreen support)

 This module displays any JEEDOM command value.
 If you have a touchscreen, you will be able to trigger some command too.